OneWolfgang/AutoWifiSwitch/README.md

 ## Upcoming Features

-* Power-saving mode disables the app, waiting on Android L for APIs, but may hook into vendor specific APIs in the meantime.
 * Sound notification when changing network?
 * Debugging interface to see network signal strengths and how they compare to other nearby networks, useful for figuring out a good signal difference requirement.
 * Better tablet experience.